oscar-99/ml-tweezers/README.md

   - Work on y axis and polarisation stuff.
   - Nail down radius and n ranges where well behaved.

-## 28/1/2020 - email
-Hey Lachlan,

-I have some figures you can accuracy/loss plot figures you can use from training my ResNet time series model.
-I will give you a bit of background here so you can have some idea whether or not you want to include this stuff, we can talk in more detail if you want tomorrow.
-Also if you don't want to include any of this stuff that is fine too, it is totally up to you.

-The basic idea was to generate 5000 force time series, each 1000 long and with 3 force axes, corresponding to different refractive indices uniformly distributed from 1.4 to 1.75 and a constant radius of 0.6.
-The model is then fed the time series and spits out a continuous (regression) output targeting the refractive index that generated the time series.

-The first Image is of the validation loss, error and percentage error as model trains.
-The best it ended up getting over the 600 epochs was about ~0.75% error which I think is ok but can certainly get better with tweaking and more training.

-The second image is the error and percentage error by the refractive index, the aim is to see where 'problem' refractive indices are (i.e. ones that the model tends to miss).
-To me the distribution of errors over the value of refractive index looks fairly uniform so maybe not a lot of info to be gleaned.

-I am hoping to next work on regressing both radius and refractive index.
-This is where I will apply a lot of the fine tuning ideas that we have come up with.

-Regards,

-Oscar Smee
-Images: regression_n_loss_accuracy, regression_n_accuracyvsn

 ## 29/1/2020
 - So Far: